 - can dehydrate out the essential oils in your herbs

-The higher heats can evaporate out the essential oils that give your herbs the flavor you love to add to your cooking!
+The higher heats can evaporate out the essential oils that give your herbs the flavor you love to add to your cooking and herbal teas!

 I’ve done this and trust me, it was like eating paper.
 Very little flavor was added to my spaghetti sauce from my homegrown basil and oregano.